Saif0013/DSMD/README.md

 ## About

-DSMD was constructed based on the principles of knowledge graph.
-Our dictionary is composed of structured triples, where each entity is defined as a concept, and these concepts are interconnected through relationships.
-This comprehensive dictionary boasts more than 348,000 triples, encompassing over 20,000 medicine brands and 1,500 generic medicines.
-It offers a groundbreaking approach to storing and accessing medical data.
-Our dictionary facilitates various functionalities, including medicine brand information extraction, brand-specific queries, as well as queries involving two words or question answering.
-We anticipate that our dictionary will serve a broad spectrum of users, catering to both human users, such as diverse range of healthcare professionals as well as AI applications.
+Domain Specific Medicine Dictionary (DSMD) facilitates medicine related information retrival and question answering.
+We envisage the application of DSMD in various areas including healthcare professions as well as AI applications.

 ## Folders